compulim/commit-publish/README.md

 1. Visit your [Profile page](https://travis-ci.org/profile) on Travis
 2. Click "Sync account"
 3. Enable Travis CI for your project

-4. In project settings, enable "Build pushed branches"
+> Make sure "Build pushed branches" is enabled (by default)

-   * You may want to "Limit concurrent jobs" to 1 if you tend to push tags and commits quickly
+> You may want to "Limit concurrent jobs" to 1 if you tend to push tags and commits quickly

-### Update NPM token in `.travis.yml`
+### Update NPM token

 NPM token is required to run `npm publish`.

 1. Run `npm token create` and write down the GUID token
-2. Encrypt the token using Travis CLI or thru a [webpage](https://travis-encrypt.github.io/)
+2. Encrypt the token thru this [webpage](https://travis-encrypt.github.io/)
-   * `docker pull caktux/travis-cli`
-   * `docker run --rm caktux/travis-cli encrypt 12345678-1234-5678-abcd-12345678abcd -r your-org/your-repo`
 3. Modify `.travis.yml`
    * Set `deploy.npm.api_key.secure` to the encrypted token
    * Set `deploy.npm.email` to your NPM email

+> You can also use Docker image [`caktux/travis-cli`](https://hub.docker.com/r/caktux/travis-cli/) to do the encryption.
+Run `docker run --rm caktux/travis-cli encrypt 12345678-1234-5678-abcd-12345678abcd -r your-org/your-repo`

-### Update GitHub token in `.travis.yml`
+### Update GitHub token

 GitHub token is required to create release automatically.

-1. On GitHub, create a personal access token with access to `repo`
+1. On GitHub, create a personal access token with access to `repo/public_repo` scope
 2. Encrypt the token using Travis CLI
 3. Modify `.travis.yml`
    * Set `deploy.releases.api_key.secure` to the encrypted token